Building a Scalable, Effective, and Steerable Search and Ranking Platform: INTRODUCTION

 In major e-commerce platforms, deploying larger and more powerful models poses challenges due to the complexities involved in handling high traffic loads in production as these systems must be capable of serving thousands of requests per second across millions of items and customers.
 Furthermore, browsing and searching the catalog (refer to \autoref{fig_browse_search}) represent primary methods through which customers discover products, whether for immediate purchase or inspiration.
 However, distinct yet related customer experiences, such as search and browse functions, are often powered by entirely separate systems \cite{Celikik_2022}.
 This separation increases modeling complexity, increases maintenance costs, and may result in inconsistent customer experiences.

-The ability to provide a personalized, dynamic, scalable, and efficient ranking platform that can be employed across various experiences has become critical to driving customer engagement and business value in e-commerce.
+The ability to provide a personalized, real-time, and scalable ranking platform that can be employed across various experiences has become critical to driving customer engagement and business value in e-commerce.
 We achieve this by building a ranking platform grounded in four key design principles: 1) composability - our platform consists of multiple state-of-the-art ranking models and candidate generators working in orchestration; 2) scalability - ensured by vector-based indexing and scoring; 3) shared real-time serving infrastructure and 4) steerable ranking that can adapt to varying customer preferences and business objectives.

 Our platform is able to support the integration of multiple models through vertical layering, and horizontal integration, blending the outputs of various models or other candidate sources.
 This enables scalability, independence, and ability to mix various content types to cater to specific use cases as well as building ranking ensembles by combining the outputs of multiple models.
-The platform's scalability is driven by employing a vector store in its candidate generation stage, facilitating efficient indexing, scoring, and retrieval which are crucial for managing a growing catalog of items and number of customers.
+The scalability of the first or candidate generation layer is ensured by employing a vector store, facilitating efficient indexing, scoring, and retrieval which are crucial for managing a growing catalog of items and number of customers.
 To this end, we compute dense representations of customer behaviors, contexts, and item inputs in a common embedding space.
-Built on a foundation that allows for near real-time scoring and computation of customer and item representations, our platform dynamically adapts the ranking in all layers to recent customer changes (including candidate generation) which increases the probability of discovering relevant items \cite{transact,qi2020searchbased,bst}.
+Built on a foundation that allows for near real-time scoring and computation of customer and item representations, our platform dynamically adapts the ranking in all layers to recent customer changes which increases the probability of discovering relevant items \cite{transact,qi2020searchbased,bst}.
 Moreover, utilizing efficient transformer-based model architectures across all layers allows sharing of the serving infrastructure, which in turn reduces engineering complexity, increases re-usability, and helps avoid inconsistency between training and serving phases, which is a common issue in machine learning engineering systems \cite{trainserveskew}.